 Although some people find lists for vocabulary useless or annoying, I think this series could prove useful as a reference for conjugations.
 There are conjugation charts for each verb which are then followed by sample sentences and a quiz.
 Audio is also included at different speeds.

 If you are an intermediate beginner or higher, you may not find this book as useful as a beginner would.
 Still, I think it’s a good reference for basic conjugation rules.
-Read more about the Korean Verbs Guide here.
+Read more about the Korean Verbs Guide on Amazon.

 If you want even more verbs to study, check out this book.
 It has extensive coverage of over 500 Korean verbs with examples sentences for context.